 When lockdown became the new normal, so too did time with family.
 Employees have become accustomed to giving quality time to loved ones, and people in high places are noticing.

 About 70 percent of employers in the U.S. are now offering paid family leave to their employees.
 The importance of such a definitive trend cannot be overstated.
 If three-quarters of all jobs offer this, then a far greater number of people are demanding it.

 When one gets settled in their career, one of the next few milestones people look forward to is starting a family.
-Maternity and paternity leave have been staple benefits for decades now.
+Maternity and paternity leave have been core benefits for decades now.
 However, many aspiring families may not even get that chance.

 Covering the costs of fertility and surrogacy, whether partial or complete, can help people achieve their dreams of becoming parents.
 But it doesn’t have to stop there.
 Meeting demands, whether emotional or financial, associated with failed pregnancies, postpartum depression, parenting in general, and menopause lessens any stress in that person’s life.

 Paid time off

 Last year, we embarked on a thought experiment to see if workplaces would benefit from unlimited paid time off.
 We are pleased to say that this may become more common in the near future.
 How many American employees say that they would prefer unlimited time off over a higher salary?
 About 50 percent.
 What percentage of employers are offering unlimited PTO now?
 About 15 percent.